wangyi-fudan/wyhash/README.md

 **portable**: 64-bit/32-bit system, big/little endian.

-**fastest**:  Effecient on all machines, exspecially for short keys.
+**fastest**:  Effecient on 64-bit machines, especially for short keys.

 **simplest**: In the sense of code size.